Red telephone box: Later use

 In 1990, phone boxes peaked at about 100,000.
 In 2021, 21,000 remained in use.
-Regulator Ofcom was to protect 5,000 public phone boxes around the UK from closure where there are high accident rates—e.g. mountain rescue—or poor mobile telephone coverage.
+Regulator Ofcom has protected 5,000 public phone boxes around the UK from closure where there are high accident rates—e.g. mountain rescue—or poor mobile telephone coverage.
 Some are required to have battery support in case of power cuts.
 Ofcom's criteria to protect a phone box from removal are: its location is not covered by all four main mobile networks; or it is located at an accident or suicide hotspot; or at least 52 calls have been made from it over the past 12 months; or exceptional circumstances require a public call box.
 BT and Kcom, which maintain phone boxes, could propose to remove boxes that did not meet one of these criteria, subject to formally consulting local communities first.
-After storm Arwen in 2021 communities lost power and mobile phone service, and reported that they wished they still had their phone box.
+After Storm Arwen in 2021 communities lost power and mobile phone service, and reported that they wished they still had their phone box.